Balance constants for Coxeter groups: The fully commutative case

 \subsection{Equality cases}

-Let $P_3$ denote the unique poset on three elements with a single cover relation.
+Let $P_3$ denote the (unique up to isomorphism) poset on three elements with a single cover relation.
 It is clear that $P_3$ achieves equality in Conjecture~\ref{conj:1-3-2-3} (see Figure~\ref{fig:type-A-equality}).
-In fact, it was shown by Aigner \cite{Aigner} that the only equality cases in Conjecture~\ref{conj:1-3-2-3} among width-two posets occur when $P$ is a direct sum of some number of copies of $P_3$ and some number of singleton posets, and it is generally believed (see Brightwell \cite{Brightwell}) that these are the only equality cases among all finite posets.

-The examples below show that there is a much richer collection of equality cases in Theorem~\ref{thm:fully-comm}.
+In fact, it was shown by Aigner \cite{Aigner} that the only equality cases in Conjecture~\ref{conj:1-3-2-3} among width-two posets occur when $P$ is an ordinal sum of some number of copies of $P_3$ and some number of singleton posets, and it is generally believed (see Brightwell \cite{Brightwell}) that these are the only equality cases among all finite posets.
+Figures~\ref{fig:type-D-equality},\ref{fig:type-B-equality}, and \ref{fig:type-E-equality} below show that there is a much richer collection of equality cases in Theorem~\ref{thm:fully-comm}.

-\begin{ex} Let $W$ be a finite Weyl group.
 One striking feature of Conjecture~\ref{conj:1-3-2-3-weyl} is that the conjectured bound $b(C) \geq \frac{1}{3}$ is type-independent.
-Since large finite Weyl groups contain large type $A$ parabolic subgroups, one possible explanation for this type independence would be if there were some larger type-dependent lower bound on $b$ for convex sets which are, say, ``genuinely type $B$", but the type $A$ parabolic subgroup would ensure that the overall bound could be no larger than $\frac{1}{3}$.
-Here we present some examples to show that this is not the reason.
-Instead, all finite Weyl groups have fully commutative elements $w$ such that $b([\id,w]_L)=\frac{1}{3}$ which do not come from known type $A$ equality cases (see Figures \ref{fig:type-D-equality}, \ref{fig:type-B-equality}, and \ref{fig:type-E-equality}).
-We think these examples make Conjecture~\ref{conj:1-3-2-3-weyl} all the more interesting: there are several genuinely distinct ways to match and yet not surpass the conjectured bound. \end{ex}
+Since large finite Weyl groups contain large type $A$ parabolic subgroups, one possible explanation for this would be if there were some larger type-dependent lower bound on $b$ for convex sets which are, say, ``genuinely type $B$", but the type $A$ parabolic subgroup would ensure that the overall bound could be no larger than $\frac{1}{3}$.
+This is not the case.
+Instead, Figures \ref{fig:type-D-equality}, \ref{fig:type-B-equality}, and \ref{fig:type-E-equality} show that all finite Weyl groups have fully commutative elements $w$ such that $b([\id,w]_L)=\frac{1}{3}$ which do not come from known type $A$ equality cases.
+We think these examples make Conjecture~\ref{conj:1-3-2-3-weyl} all the more interesting: there are several genuinely distinct ways to match and yet not surpass the conjectured bound.

-These examples prompt the following question, in analogy with Aigner's result.
+Comparing these examples with Aigner's results prompts the following question.

 \begin{quest} Let $w$ be a fully commutative element in a finite Weyl group with

 Is $H_w$ isomorphic to a disjoint union of the heap posets appearing in Figures \ref{fig:type-A-equality}, \ref{fig:type-D-equality}, \ref{fig:type-B-equality}, and \ref{fig:type-E-equality}? \end{quest}